 And things have taken off.
 The family will open a bricks-and-mortar location in North Boulder at 4550 Broadway, just a few blocks north of Violet Avenue, by early October.

-Pepe and his wife Veronica moved to Boulder in 2012 to escape hectic Southern California.
+Pepe and his wife Victoria moved to Boulder in 2012 to escape hectic Southern California.

 They leased their acre-and-a-half farm with the idea of making a living as urban farmers.
 They began intensive, all-organic farming and started a CSA program, but it didn’t produce enough.

-So, both from Mexico and recognizing an opportunity to bring great Mexican food to Boulder, Pepe and Veronica decided to do a taco food truck.
+So, both from Mexico and recognizing an opportunity to bring great Mexican food to Boulder, Pepe and Victoria decided to do a taco food truck.

 As Pepe says, “It exploded.”
 A little over a year later, they’ll open their fixed-location restaurant where they’ll expand the menu and serve as an outlet for their evolving farm-to-table taqueria vision.